nasa/cumulus-orca/tasks/db_deploy/API.md

 - `app_username` - The name for the created scoped user.
 - `app_password` - The password for the created scoped user.
 - `db_name` - The name of the Orca database within the RDS cluster.
+- `admin_username` - The name of the admin user for the Orca database.

 **Returns**: